 Receiving an outside scholarship:

-Outside scholarship funds must be sent to Student Business Services for processing.
 The priority deadline is June 1 for fall tuition.
-View more information on outside scholarships.
-These funds should not be sent to the financial aid office.
+View more information on outside scholarships to ensure proper processing.